JoseQuintas/hwgui/contrib/qrencode/Readme.txt

      the HWGUI project site must be opened.
      Quit by "OK", if ready.
      A second run with another QR code follows.
+     The "Enter Text" allows to enter a text for generation of a QR code.
+     On Windows, the non ASCII characters are translated to UTF-8.